Oceanwide Expeditions Embarkation Protocol

 - Passengers with infectious disease-related complaints such as COVID, flu, or heavy cough should wear a face mask and respect safe distances from other passengers.

 Required onboard practices

-While on the vessel, all passengers and Oceanwide staff will follow the suggested best practices for communicable disease prevention:
+While on the vessels, all passengers and Oceanwide staff must follow the suggested best practices for communicable disease prevention: